HomeMy WebLinkAboutItem 06 - HL16-03 622 East Wall Street TO: HONORABLE MAYOR, CITY COUNCIL MEMBERS AND THE

 The State of

-known t me (or proved to me on the oath of
+OOP known tg, me (or proved to me on the oath of

 and acknowledged to me that he executed the same for the purposes and consideration therein